 Suburbs and shopping centers

-Fairly flexible in its recruitment, the company welcomes "entrepreneurs from a variety of professional backgrounds, who want to invest in the cooperative and adhere to its values: democratic voting, involvement in specialized committees...".
-Financially, applicants must be of sound financial standing, with a minimum personal contribution of 100,000 to 150,000 euros.
+The brand is fairly flexible in its recruitment, welcoming "entrepreneurs from a variety of professional backgrounds who want to invest and get involved in the cooperative and adhere to its values: democratic voting, involvement in specialized committees, etc. Financially, candidates must be financially sound and have a minimum personal contribution of €100,000 to €150,000.

 Some associates operate several stores, but the vast majority are monosites.
 A passionate profession, childcare requires a high level of daily involvement and a keen sense of management (up to eight or ten employees, depending on the size of the outlet).